 Brick-and-Mortar Stores Struggle

+The challenges of opening a brick-and-mortar store in the internet age are similar to what they've always been: It's just more expensive to have a physical presence.
 Depending on location, rent for retail space can be a significant cost for a retailer, and even if sales are not strong, the rent still has to be paid every month.
 And depending on lease terms, retail store owners might not be able to adapt or update their storefronts to keep up with trends.

 A good example of an industry that has struggled to maintain its brick-and-mortar presence is retail booksellers.
-With the rise of online book sales, particularly via Amazon.com, it's become more and more difficult for bookstores, especially independent ones, to keep their costs down and compete.
+With the rise of online book sales, particularly through Amazon, it's become more and more difficult for bookstores, especially independent ones, to keep their costs down and compete.
 Borders, a bookstore chain that at one time had more than 500 brick-and-mortar stores and was one of the largest booksellers in the world, filed for bankruptcy in 2011 and liquidated its stores before the end of that year.